 45. A pair of isolated protons will fly apart from each other.
-The same is true for a pair of isolated electrons.
-Your teacher asks which has the greater initial acceleration if the initial distance between the particles is the same.
-Sophia says the initial accelerations will be equal because the forces are equal.
-Sandra says no, that the electrons will accelerate more-but can't explain why.
-Both look to you for your input.
-What is your thinking?
+The same is true for a pair of your thinking? accelerate more-but can't explain why.
+Sandra says no, that the electrons will will be equal because the forces are equal same.
+Sophia says the initial accelerations initial distance between the particles is the has the greater initial acceleration if the isolated electrons.
+Your teacher asks which Both look to you for your input.
+What is between them?